Parliamentary.ai

 Overview

-This bill mandates a prominent warning symbol on the packaging of pharmaceuticals that affect the brain and central nervous system and could impair a consumer's ability to safely operate machinery or drive.
-The Secretary of State will determine which drugs require this warning and design the symbol.
+This bill mandates a prominent warning symbol on pharmaceuticals that affect the brain and central nervous system and could impair a person's ability to safely operate machinery or drive, posing a danger to themselves or others.
+The Secretary of State will determine which drugs require this warning and the design of the symbol.

 Description

-The Pharmaceutical Labelling (Warning of Cognitive Function Impairment) Bill aims to improve patient safety by increasing awareness of the potential cognitive side effects of certain medications.
+The Pharmaceutical Labelling (Warning of Cognitive Function Impairment) Bill aims to improve patient safety.
+It requires a warning symbol on the packaging of specified psychoactive pharmaceuticals.

-- Enforcement: The Secretary of State will set out offenses and penalties for non-compliance with the warning symbol requirement.
+• The Secretary of State can establish offenses and penalties for non-compliance.

 Government Spending